chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 Since Chef speaks HTTP, some conditions may cause an HTTP status code.

-Most of the time this should be a “200 OK”.
+Most of the time this should be a "200 OK".

 # HTTP Status Codes